IntentSoftware/docs/articles/tutorials/create-an-aspnetcore-web-app.md

 Allow Visual Studio to restore NuGet dependencies then **compile and run the application by clicking `Debug` -> `Start Debugging` menu items** (or press F5).

-The server will be launched locally. **Navigate to `/swagger` relative url to open the Swagger UI.**
+The server will be launched locally.
+Do not be alarmed when greeted with a "page not found" error.
+The application is empty from a content point of view so there is no landing page to display.
+Rather, **navigate to `/swagger` relative url to open the Swagger UI.**

 ![Empty Swagger](images/create-web-app/swagger-empty.png)
 *Swagger UI - No operations defined in spec!*